Skip to content

 Functionality introduced with API_VERSION>=20231218

-2. Adding a body of function write_custom_variable_to_wdata_set that creates and writes the new variable to wdata set.
+2. Adding a body of function write_custom_variable_to_wdata_set that creates and writes the new variable to the wdata set.

 Example